Canine Pigment Type Switch

 Pigment Type Switch Dogs Extension Locus alpha MSH

-The various alleles on the E-Locus are building plans for some slightly different versions of the Melanocortin 1 Receptor:
+The various alleles on the E-Locus are building plans for some slightly different versions of the melanocortin 1 receptor:

 • E is the wild-type allele and just enables normal pattern expression.

-• e is a loss-of-funtion mutation that basically deactivates the MC1 Receptor[2].
-This causes a solid white, yellow or red phenotype in all pigmented areas.
+• e is a loss-of-funtion mutant that basically deactivates MC1R[2].
+This causes a solid recessive red phenotype in all pigmented areas.
+Homozygous e/e dogs can not build a functional receptor.
+The pigment cells consequently remain locked in their default setting to only produce phaeomelanin.

 Pigment Type Switch Dogs Extension Locus ee loss of function

-ASIP wants to bind to the Melanocortin 1 Receptor, it functions as a competitive antagonist to α-MSH and blocks access to MC1R.
+ASIP wants to bind to the melanocortin 1 receptor, it functions as a competitive antagonist to α-MSH and blocks access to MC1R.
 So if ASIP is present α-MSH can’t bind to MC1R and can’t signal the cell to produce eumelanin.
 And without a signal from α-MSH the melanocytes produce phaeomelanin.

 Pigment Type Switch Dogs Agouti Locus